akka/akka-samples/akka-sample-sharding-scala/README.md

 * [WeatherHttpServer](killrweather/src/main/scala/sample/killrweather/WeatherHttpServer.scala) - HTTP server
 * [WeatherRoutes](killrweather/src/main/scala/sample/killrweather/WeatherRoutes.scala) - HTTP routes receiver which will unmarshall and pass on the data

+Both parts of the application uses Spray-JSON for marshalling and unmarshalling objects to and from JSON.

 ## Running the samples